Early Intervention and Wellbeing Hub

 Helps children who are working on goals such as building resilience and confidence, emotional regulation, communication and play skills.

-Vada and Raffy enhance the occupational therapy support delivered by the therapists simply by being present, and the dogs are incorporated into the program in a child-led way.
-The children have conversations with the therapists and each other about the dogs and they interact with them
+Vada and Raffy enhance the occupational therapy support delivered during the group simply by being present, and the dogs are incorporated into the program in a child-led way.

 Brick Club